johnny49r/watt-iz/demo-projects/PROJECT_INSTALL.md

 - It will appear in the Explorer and you’ll get build/upload/debug options in the toolbar.

 ## Install Project Specific Configuration Files
-When a project has been successfully installed, platformIO will install the dependent libraries listed in ***platformio.ini***.
+When a demo project has been successfully installed, platformIO will install the dependent libraries listed in ***platformio.ini***.
 This action generates default configuration files which will cause compile errors and run-time issues.
 Correct configuration files (supplied in the
 ***common_files*** folder) need to be copied to the project.
 Perform the following steps:

 1) Copy the file ***conf.h*** from the ***common_files/lvgl*** folder to the project folder
 ***<project>/.pio/libdeps/esp32-s3-devkitc-1/lvgl***.
 2) Copy the file ***User_Setup.h*** from the ***common_files/tft_espi*** folder to the project folder